rahatzamancse/ChannelExplorer/README.md

 # ChannelExplorer

-Neural network activation channel explorer for TensorFlow and PyTorch.
+A visual analytics tool for exploring neural network activation channels.
+Supports both **TensorFlow / Keras** and **PyTorch** models.

+ChannelExplorer extracts per-channel activation summaries from convolutional and dense layers, then presents them through coordinated views — heatmaps, dimensionality-reduced embeddings, clustering, and overlay visualizations — so you can quickly identify patterns, outliers, and redundancies across classes.

+## Features

+- **Model Graph View** — Interactive, layered visualization of the network architecture.
+- **Activation Heatmaps** — Per-channel activation magnitudes across all images.
+- **Embedding Projections** — MDS, t-SNE, UMAP, PCA, or autoencoder projections to reveal class separability at each layer.
+- **Activation Overlays** — Superimpose channel activations onto original inputs.
+- **Clustering & Outlier Detection** — X-Means / K-Means clustering with automatic outlier flagging.
+- **Pluggable Summary Functions** — L2 norm, percentile, Otsu threshold, and more — or bring your own.

-## Quickstart (w/ Docker)
+## Demo Quickstart (InceptionV3 + Imagenette)

-You can run the following to start the whole dockerized application quickly on localhost.
+To run the demo, you can use the following command:

 ```bash
 docker run -p 8000:8000/tcp channelexplorer
 ```

-And open `http://localhost:8000` in your browser.
+Then open <http://localhost:8000> in your browser.

 ## Installation

-The project is available on PyPI. **Currently the project supports Python >= 3.12**.
+Available on PyPI. **Requires Python >= 3.12**.

 ```bash
 # TensorFlow support